zama-ai/hw_regmap/Readme.md

 ```

 ## SystemVerilog registers
 To generate RTL sources, the TOML register map is parsed by the tool.
 Missing optional fields are computed.
-The defined and infered values are checked in compliance with a set of properties.
+The defined and inferred values are checked in compliance with a set of properties.
 A concrete register map is then built in memory and a set of [Tera](https://github.com/Keats/tera) templates are used to convert it in a SystemVerilog description.
 The set of provided Tera templates can be easily edited by the user to adapt the generated construct to specific application needs.